emaralive/bp-rest-api-docs/README.md

 ### Deploying the docs

-When you merge a PR to the trunk branch of this repository, a workflow runs that will automatically deploy the generated docs to the `gh-pages` branch.
+When you merge a PR to the **main** branch of this repository, a workflow runs that will automatically deploy the generated docs to the `gh-pages` branch.
 However, you can also deploy manually with the following:

 ```bash
 ./deploy.sh
 ```

+> [!NOTE]
+> NOTE: If using Docker, you will want to run ```./deploy.sh --push-only``` as the final step.